iggyvolz/phpsfml/README.md

 Thread support is... ah heck it segfaults instantly (as I expected).
 Might come back and debug this at some point but the code is all there if you want to try.

 ### Window
-Not yet started.
+Started on this one.
+We can make a window!!!

 ## Status
-Per-Header status (9/69):
+Per-Header status (14/69):
 - [ ] Network/IpAddress.h (15 SLOC)
 - [ ] Network/SocketStatus.h (8 SLOC)
 - [ ] Network/SocketSelector.h (14 SLOC)